anders-biostat/linked-charts/doc/mds/types/heatmap.md

 To change anything in the heatmap, you need to update it.
 There is an [update](chart) method that will just redraw all the elements of the heatmap.
 But if you know that only some of the heatmap's elements have been changed since the last update, you may want to change only them for the sake of performance time.
-So the [update](chart) function actually consists of several modules each responsible for a certain type of changes.
+So the [update](chart) method actually consists of several modules, each responsible for a certain type of changes.
 These partial updates can be called independently if necessary.
 The most important ones are